-Of these 19 million vets, approximately 48% are between the ages of 18-65.
+Of these 19 million vets, approximately 48 percent are between the ages of 18-65.
 This translates into about 9 million veterans who are still of working age and for whom business ownership is likely.
-A little basic math will tell you that veterans of working age comprise about 4.6% of our total working population.
+A little basic math will tell you that veterans of working age comprise about 4.6 percent of our total working population.

 In other words, about 1 in 20 people of working age in the United States are military veterans.
 Keep that number in mind as we go forward and you’ll see how perfectly statistics back up what we already think about our veteran’s business acumen.